LlmKira/Openaibot/README.EN.md

         bj_dt = utc_dt.astimezone(timezone(timedelta(hours=8)))
         now = bj_dt.strftime("%Y-%m-%d %H:%M")
         _return.append(f"Current Time UTC8 {now}")
+        # LOGGER
+        logger.trace(_return)
         return _return
 ```

 `openai_async/Chat/module/plugin/_plugin_tool.py` provides some tool classes, PR is welcome

+**Testing**

+You cannot test directly from within the module package, please run the `openai_async/Chat/test_module.py` file to test
+the module, with the prompt matching check.

+Alternatively, you can safely use `from loguru import logger` + `logger.trace(_return)` in the module to debug the
+module variables and the trace level logs will not be output by the production environment.

 ## Other